korol112/OneeChan/README.md

 #### Known Issues

-- OneeChan's settings icon sometimes doesn't render on Chrome (this is related to [popstate](https://developer.mozilla.org/en-US/docs/Web/Reference/Events/popstate))
+- OneeChan's settings icon sometimes doesn't render on Chrome
-- **Fix:** Opening a thread with 300+ replies will force it to render.

 #### See also: